The Statements page helps you:

 Click the Activate diagnostics button.
 The Activate statement diagnostics dialog displays.

 Choose whether to activate collection on the next statement execution (default) or if execution latency exceeds a certain time.
 If you choose the latter, accept the default latency of 100 milliseconds, or specify a different time.
-All executions of the statement fingerprint will run slower until diagnostics are collected.

 Choose whether the request should expire after 15 minutes, or after a different the time, or disable automatic expiration by deselecting the checkbox.
+Executions of the same statement fingerprint will run slower while diagnostics are activated, so it is recommended to set an expiration time if collecting according to a latency threshold.

 A row with the activation time and collection status is added to the Statement diagnostics table.